theHandsomestNerd/Agile-Ceremonies-API/MANMAN_README.md

 - One interaction: You define the operation, path, and data.
 - Zero hassle: Man-Man ensures compliance, stability, and logs everything for your audit trail.
 - Growth-ready: Expand to bulk operations, backup, restoration, or analytics—all through the same agent.

-Would you like to get started, see example input, or explore advanced workflows (like batch updates or transaction safety)?